Platform Customization

 #endif

 Imagine, for example, that Skip did not support the iOS date formatting API.
-You could work around this limitations with code like the following:
+You could work around this limitation with code like the following:

 #if SKIP